Child Protection at ACE

 We also need to recognise that, while it remains very rare for school age children to become involved in extremist activity to the point of committing criminal acts, young people can be exposed to extremist influences or prejudiced views, including via the internet, from an early age.
 As with other forms of criminality or risk of harm, early intervention is always preferable.
 Schools, working with other local partners, families and communities, can help support pupils who may be vulnerable as part of wider safeguarding responsibilities.

 In some cases referrals need to be made by professionals rather than a family member, all our staff at ACE are able to support with these referrals to make sure we can get the support your child or family need.
-We work very closely with many of the agencies in Plymouth and they are often able to carry out their work within school where pupils feel comfortable.
+We work very closely with many of the agencies in Plymouth and they are often able to carry out their work within school where pupils and families feel comfortable.
 We also have a counsellor who comes into school for pupils to talk to in confidence, as well as offering access to an online counselling platform and we have a CAMHS worker who is on site every other week to work with our pupils.